Auxtal/Portfolio/src/routes/blog/posts/Top-Floor-Nightclub/+page.md

   import EventGrid from "$components/molecules/EventGrid.svelte" import EventItem from "$components/molecules/EventItem.svelte"

-  import { monthDiff } from "$lib/utils/functions";
+  import { monthDiff } from "$lib/utils";

   let started = new Date("March 1, 2023");
   let current = new Date(Date.now())

-  metadata.cover = TopFloorLogo
 </script>

 ## Description

 Top Floor Nightclub is one of the venues that I have the opportunity to work in as they are a client of Technical Alliance.
-If you're ever in the area chances are I'm working so come on in and say hello!
+If you’re ever in the area chances are I’m working so come on in and say hello!
 Working at Top Floor has been lots of fun.
-Although I've only been working there for {monthDiff(started, current)} months I have a myriad of weird and funny stories associated with the night life of Perth.
-I've had amazing opportunities to operate lighting for many large and borderline "famous" DJ's which has been absolutely awesome.
+Although I’ve only been working there for {monthDiff(started, current)} months I have a myriad of weird and funny stories associated with the nightlife of Perth.
+I’ve had amazing opportunities to operate lighting for many large and borderline “famous” DJs which has been awesome.

 <EventGrid>
   <EventItem title="Barbie Night" description="For the barbie night I had the opportunity to operate lighting for the wonderful DJ Rog!" handle="djrog1998" image={BarbieNight} />